 Nicole Zoltko, Town Administrator

-David Bickford, resident – via Zoom
+David Bickford, Resident – via Zoom

-Terry Jarvis, resident – via Zoom
+Terry Jarvis, Resident – via Zoom

-Rudy Rosiello, resident – via Zoom
+Rudy Rosiello, Resident – via Zoom

 CALL TO ORDER

-Chair Swenson called the meeting to order at 6:30PM.
+Chair Swenson called the meeting to order at 6:30 p.m.

 APPOINTMENTS/ANNOUNCMENTS

 Chair Swenson stated gave an update from the New Hampshire Municipal Association regarding legislative activity.
-He explained NHMA doesn’t usually deal with federal law but in this case they are due to the dramatic results for various towns in New Hampshire; he explained the “For the People Act” which pertains to voting for federal elections.
+He explained NHMA doesn’t usually deal with federal law but in this case regarding the “For The People Act” they are due to the dramatic results for various towns in New Hampshire; he explained the “For the People Act” pertains to voting for federal elections.
 Election officials will be required to be present no less than 10 hours per day for 15 consecutive days which will translate to 45 days for state and local elections; polling places will also be located at places of higher education.
-Chair Swenson stated absentee ballots will also be required to all voters, regardless of request along with postage paid return envelopes.
+Chair Swenson stated absentee ballots will also be required to allowed for all voters regardless of request along with postage paid return envelopes.
 He suggested tax payers can contact state and federal representatives if they are concerned with the significant financial burden this will cause for towns.

 PUBLIC INPUT